baharev/SG2PS_Qt_GUI/CLI_dependecies.md

 If a new exception is thrown by the back end, the corresponding `Code` must be introduced in the `enum` of the `ExitStatus`.
 In the back end, don't forget to catch the new exception in `main()`.
 In the GUI, the corresponding error message needs to be added.
+(We had a bug in the previous release with the `arg_error`!)

 When a new RGF file is created, the GUI writes all the allowed column names into the header.
 These names are hard-coded in the